Position Title: Provincial Coordinator

 • Regular access to a computer and a reliable internet connection

-• Willingness and ability to travel within Ontario if needed
+• Willingness and ability to travel within Ontario

 Qualifications